morauszkia/coding-notes/git/commands.md

 # Git Basics

 Git can be installed on Linux, Windows or MacOs.
-On Linux, the defaul package manager can be used.
+On Linux, the default package manager can be used.
 On MacOs Homebrew is the preferred way to install git.
 On Windows, you can download the installer from the Git website.

 E.g. on Ubuntu you can type: